zuninorodrigo90/particle-swarm-optimization-algorithm/README.md

-# Particle Swarm Optimization (PSO) — Research & Statistical Performance Study
+# Particle Swarm Optimization (PSO).
+Research & Statistical Performance Study

 This repository contains an implementation of **Particle Swarm Optimization (PSO)** in Java along with an experimental evaluation of multiple parameter configurations and their performance across 10 benchmark mathematical functions.